 Emily Andre is married to Peter Andre and has been all over the media recently, thanks to Katie Price launching a scathing attack on her.
 Snore.
 We're not here for that.
-But we are here for her experience with using Botox for migraines.
+But we are here for her experience with using wrinkle relaxing injections for migraines.

-In her latest magazine column, Emily Andre revealed that she uses Botox for a medical reason, telling her fans it's been a "game changer."
+In her latest magazine column, Emily Andre revealed that she uses wrinkle relaxing injections for a medical reason, telling her fans it's been a "game changer."

 As well as being a part-time celebrity, Emily, 32, is a doctor in the NHS.
 She has a history of suffering with migraines and recently said that they used to have an "awful" impact on her, including causing a loss of vision in one eye.

 She's said to have tried "all sorts of treatments" in the past but it's having Botox across her forehead that has "made such a difference" to the health issue.

 The mum of two said: "'I've tried all sorts of treatments in the past from my GP, but the thing I've found which has made such a difference for me, is having Botox across the top of my forehead.
 Although most people think Botox is a cosmetic procedure, it has all sorts of other uses that can benefit your health."
 Emily goes to her brother's aesthetics clinic for her jabs.